Labradoodles

 The easiest way to teach Labradoodles to sit is by getting their attention with a treat, held above their head.
 Slowly move the treat backward over their head.

-LabradoodleBecause they want to keep their eye on the treat, their backside has to drop to the floor.
 It takes some practice, but it's a proven way of getting an unforced sit.
 As they sit, give the command, "Sit" and hand out a small piece of the treat.

-This is motivational teaching, because your Labradoodle puppy performs the desired action by themselves.
 Another method is having your puppy beside you on your left side, holding a treat in front of them with your right hand, and gently pushing down on their hindquarters with your left hand.

 With a large Labradoodle, you could put your left arm around their hindquarters and with a gentle forward motion, bend their knees, forcing the sit.